 Philosophy and English

-"I make relate to music philosophically.
+"I make [my classes] relate to music philosophically.
 There is a course, for example, called Philosophy of Education, which is directly related to education in music, with a philosophical dimension added to it.
 Philosophy provides a purpose, a meaning, and an appreciation for thinking that musicians need to be aware of.

 "To musicians who are writers, the kind of practices that we do in the classroom—writing philosophical essays and short stories—emphasize the importance of literacy in writing, and this directly relates itself to musicians, particularly those who write music.
 And so the students themselves become literate writers.
 They appreciate literature, they understand it, they can analyze it, can take positions against it and on its behalf, and they, more importantly, may want to write about their own music for newspapers, magazines, websites, and many other venues.